Most Unique Hotels in the World

-If you are are an adventurous traveler, you are always looking for unusual experiences.
+If you are an adventurous traveler, you are always looking for unusual experiences.
 Hotels can be very repetitive, soulless, and unimaginative.
 They generally have the same amenities, layouts, breakfasts, etc. Some are better than others, but most of the time hotels are basically the base from which you explore the region.

 1. Hotel Kakslauttanen, Finland

-Most of the travelers already have this ‘million-star hotel’ on their bucket-list.
+Most of the travelers already have this ‘million-star hotel’ on their wish list.
 Hotel Kakslauttanen is located in Saariselka in Finland, 150 miles north of the Arctic Circle.
 The rooms are shaped as Igloos and made of glass.
 From the warmth of your cabin, you can have an unobstructed view of the stars and even the Northern Lights (if you are lucky).
 The city of Saariselka is one of the best places to watch the northern lights.
 The spectacular natural light show is visible from late August to early April.
 If you have had your fill of stargazing, you can explore the Arctic wilderness through husky and reindeer safari, drive through the snow on a snowmobile, go cross-country skiing or visit Santa’s house nearby.

 The glass Igloos come in different sizes and shapes – small igloos, large igloos, Kelo igloos, luxury Kelo igloos.
 Though they are very expensive, don’t expect super luxury.
 The small igloos only have a small toilet and have to use communal shower facilities.
 The larger ones can accommodate a family of four with private bathroom and shower facilities.
 Besides the Glass igloos, you have the option to stay at Chalets and Snow Igloos.
 The resort has 6 onsite restaurants, a gym, and airport transfers (on charge).